ynot3363/spfx-samples/footer/README.md

 ## Features

-The **footer** extension will apply a footer element to the bottom of the page by appending it to the Canvas element within SharePoint pages.
+The **footer** extension will apply a footer element to the bottom of the page by appending it to SharePoint pages.
 This will provide the user the ability to scroll to the footer versus it being sticky at the bottom of the page.

 This extension illustrates the following concepts: